 #1 Research class profile at target schools

-Review the the incoming class profile of some of the schools you’re interested in.
-Also check-out the student profiles featured on that school’s website.
+Review the incoming class profile of some of the schools you’re interested in.
+Also check out the student profiles featured on that school’s website.

 Assess yourself realistically against these examples: if incoming students average 3 years of work experience, you know you need to build more professional experience before applying.
 Look at their level of community engagement, post-MBA career vision, international exposure, etc.